chrplr/openlexicon/README.md

 3. [Apps](https://github.com/chrplr/openlexicon/tree/master/apps/) to create dynamic graphical interfaces to the lexical databases.
 Some of these apps are running at <http://www.lexique.org>
 4. [Documents](https://github.com/chrplr/openlexicon/tree/master/documents/) of related to the processing of lexical resources.

+The source is available at <http://github.com/chrplr/openlexicon>.

-Source codes are available at <http://github.com/chrplr/openlexicon>, under a [CC BY-SA 4.0 LICENSE](https://creativecommons.org/licenses/by-sa/4.0/).
+Unless otherwise explained by a individual readme or license file in a directory, it distributed under a [CC BY-SA 4.0 LICENSE](https://creativecommons.org/licenses/by-sa/4.0/).

 ### Crediting ###

 The main contributors to the openlexicon project are [Christophe Pallier](http://www.pallier.org), [Boris New](https://psycho-usmb.fr/boris.new/) and Jessica Bourdin (TODO: add link to your page, Jessica).

 To cite this repository, use the following reference: